CS Long Beach

 East Tennessee State

 The Missouri Valley does have a convoluted history involving several previous configurations.
 We’re going to dispense with the mess and get right to it.
-ICFB’s MoVal is going to closely (though not entirely) conform to the basketball MVC – at least until that conference also began jettisoning teams (yes, the madness extends into basketball, as well; we’ll fix that somewhere down the road).
+ICFB’s MoVal is going to closely (though not entirely) conform to the basketball MVC – at least until that conference also began hemorrhaging teams (yes, the madness extends into basketball, as well; we’ll fix that somewhere down the road).
 Our MVC will contain familiar faces (Ill St, Indy St, Mo St, UNI, SIU).
 We’re bringing Tulsa back into the fold, because we can and it makes sense.
 We’re bringing Drake into the fold, because we can and it makes perfect sense.
-Wichita and Evansville are getting their teams back from the grave (yea), while Bradley and Creighton are getting brand new teams (huzzah).
-I don’t know about you, but this is the Missouri Valley that works, and a glance at a map bears this out.
+Wichita and Evansville are getting their teams back from the grave (yay), while Bradley and Creighton are getting brand new teams (huzzah).
+This is the Missouri Valley that gives and gives and keeps on giving.

 Austin Peay State